Engagement at Distance

 How is COVID-19 changing the way councils engage with communities?

-The first 'Public Practice Discuss' event was convened, remotely, to ask how councils are rethinking their engagement strategies?
+The public discussion hosted remotely in May 2020, asked how councils are rethinking their engagement strategies?
 What are the new principles of participation?
 And what new tools and methods are starting to emerge?

 The discussion was held between four Public Practice Associates, chaired by Jessica Cargill Thompson, Community Engagement Officer at Waltham Forest.
 Eleni Katrini, Lead Urban Designer described how Newham is adapting engagement strategies in an era of physical distancing.
 Arman Nouri, Regeneration Engagement Manager introduced how estate regeneration and associated programmes of engagement in Enfield are responding to lockdown.
 Jonathan Broderick spoke of how much of his role as Town Centres Investment Manager at Barnet has changed from physical town centre regeneration to business support; from growth and improvement to survival and recovery and the value in established and evolving networks in the borough.